-Applications for upcoming Science House Professional Development programs are now available.
+Applications for Nexus, a STEM District Leadership Program are now available.
 Learn more

 Nexus is an initiative for district-based leaders, curriculum coordinators, professional developers, and others with responsibility for K–12 STEM education.
 Nexus is dedicated to addressing racial, class, disability, and gender-based achievement disparities in STEM education in Minnesota.
 As a community of district STEM leaders committed to the well-being and future of all our young people and to the economic and social health of our communities, the Nexus community works together to bring about cultural change and transformation in our educational institutions.
 We hope that through our effort, we will ultimately open doors that help our children grow up strong in a world full of possibility and opportunity.
 We invite those working with teachers on STEM teaching and learning including curriculum coordinators, classroom coaches, professional learning community leaders, principals, curriculum committee chairs, magnet coordinators, and others to join us for this work.